guillep/pharo-snapcraft/README.md

 Snapcraft (http://snapcraft.io/) package of Pharo (http://www.pharo.org).
 This package builds a snap package containing a pharo-vm.
 Using this snapcraft packaging, the pharo-vm is built from scratch and packaged with all its dependencies.
 This should make sure that your vm runs on the ubuntu/debian system of your preference.

+Note: On ubuntu, Snaps are supported on versions >=16.04.

 ## How to use

 ### Installing Snapcraft